Welcome to your Social Studies summer adventure!

 Option C: Follow a News Story ~ Read a news story about the upcoming election or something interesting happening around the world.
 Click here to learn about some student friendly news sites.

-Option D: Comment on blog entries at InnovationOnEarth.com ~ Ms. Krakauer has a blog about her global experiences, both inside and outside of the classroom.
-This summer she will be traveling to Italy, Slovenia, and Croatia, and you can follow along!
-Comment on one of the new blog entries in July, or read old entries from Japan, Ukraine, China, Turkey, and more.
+Option D: Comment on blog entries at InnovationOnEarth.com ~ Ms. Krakauer has a blog about her global experiences, both inside and outside of the classroom, and other teachers and students contribute.
+You can follow along!
+Comment on one of the new blog entries, or read old entries from Japan, Ukraine, China, Turkey, and more.
 If you are under 18, when you comment, avoid using your last name and any other identifying information.
+When asked for your name, just write your first name and last initial.

 Option E: Write your own blog entry ~ You can write your own blog entry too.
 If you are traveling out of the country, share about your journey.
 If you are staying local, you could blog about eating a new kind of food, meeting someone from another country, seeing an international performance, or any other global experience.
 There are lots of ways to learn globally without going too far from home.
 Click here for more information about how to write a guest blog entry.